 Program Director, Christopher Bakken, is the author of the culinary memoir, Honey, Olives, Octopus: Adventures at the Greek Table, as well as three books of poetry, Eternity & Oranges, Goat Funeral and After Greece.
 He is also co-translator of The Lions’ Gate: Selected Poems of Titos Patrikios.
 His work has appeared in The Paris Review, Ploughshares, New England Review, The Iowa Review, and Best American Poetry 2016.
 Bakken holds a Ph.D. in Literature and Creative Writing from University of Houston, and an M.F.A. in Poetry from Columbia University.
 He has served as a Fulbright Scholar, at Aristotle University in Thessaloniki and at the University of Bucharest and is currently Department Chair and Frederick F. Seely Professor of English at Allegheny College.
 Bakken won Food & Wine Magazine’s Best Burger Contest in 2005 and has cooked live on the CBS Saturday Morning Early Show.
 He organizes an organic produce cooperative out of his garage in Pennsylvania.

-Natalie Bakopoulos is the author of the forthcoming novel Scorpionfish (Tin House, 2020) and the novel The Green Shore (Simon & Schuster), and her work has appeared in Tin House, VQR, The Iowa Review, The New York Times, Granta, Ploughshares, and O. Henry Prize Stories.
-She received her MFA from the University of Michigan, has received fellowships from the Sozopol Fiction Seminars and from the Camargo, Can Cab, and MacDowell foundations, and was a 2015 Fulbright Fellow in Athens, Greece.
-She’s an Assistant Professor of creative writing at Wayne State University.
+Natalie Bakopoulos is the author of the forthcoming novel Scorpionfish (Tin House, 2020) and the novel The Green Shore (Simon & Schuster, 2012).
+Her work has appeared in Tin House, VQR, The Iowa Review, The New York Times, Granta, Ploughshares, O. Henry Prize Stories, and various other publications.
+She received her MFA from the University of Michigan, has received fellowships from the Sozopol Fiction Seminars and from the Camargo, Can Cab, and MacDowell foundations.
+She was a 2015 Fulbright fellow in Athens and is currently an assistant professor at Wayne State University in Detroit.